ledgersmb/LedgerSMB/README.md

 Note: The example command contains ```--with-feature=starman``` for the purpose of the quick start.

-cpanm will by default use [local::lib](http://search.cpan.org/~haarg/local-lib-2.000019/) so that dependencies are not installed into the global perl installation.
+When not installing as root or through `sudo`, `cpanm` will install unfulfilled library dependencies into a location which can be used with `local::lib`.

-The [in-depth installation instructions](http://ledgersmb.org/topic/installing-ledgersmb-15) contain a list of distribution provided packages to reduce the CPAN installation.
+The [in-depth installation instructions](http://ledgersmb.org/topic/installing-ledgersmb-15) contain a list of distribution provided packages to reduce the number of dependencies installed from CPAN.

 **NOTES**